openstack/governance/goals/queens/split-tempest-plugins.rst

 .. -*- mode: rst -*-

 ==================================================
-Split Tempest Plugins into Seperate Repos/Projects
+Split Tempest Plugins into Separate Repos/Projects
 ==================================================

 Tempest plugins rely on setuptools entrypoints and therefore can be included